Eddy-Yeung/Eddy-Yeung.github.io/_pages/about.md

 I hold an M.Phil. in Economic Research from the University of Cambridge, where I was [Hughes Hall Scholar](https://www.hughes.cam.ac.uk/applying/scholarships-bursaries/) and [Hong Kong Scholar](https://hkses.edb.gov.hk/en/index.html).
 I also hold a B.Econ. in Economics and Political Science from the University of Hong Kong, where I was [John Swire Scholar](https://www.scholarships.hku.hk/Scholarships/detail/158) and [Undergraduate Research Fellow](https://tl.hku.hk/urfp/).

-My recent research is forthcoming in _European Union Politics_.
+My work has been published in _European Union Politics_.